Activity note: Hotel check-in available from 3:00 p.m.

 Lunch: Plated meal from a selected menu at a local restaurant.

-Activity note: Walking up to two miles over varied terrain with inclines; standing for up to an hour with limited opportunities for sitting at the museum.
+Activity note: Getting on/off coach; standing for up to an hour at the museum.

 Breakfast: Hotel buffet.

 Morning: We'll start the morning with a lecture about the life and art of Georgia O'Keeffe.
 After moving to northern New Mexico in 1949, Ms. O'Keeffe spent the next 26 years producing distinctive and iconic paintings of the area's landscape, flowers, and other regional subjects.
-After the lecture, we'll walk four blocks to the Georgia O'Keeffe Museum, which holds the largest collection of O’Keefe’s work in the world – over 3,000 of the artist’s works – comprising 140 of her oil paintings, almost 700 drawings and hundreds of additional works.
+After the lecture, we'll board our coach and travel to the Georgia O'Keeffe Museum, which holds the largest collection of O’Keefe’s work in the world – over 3,000 of the artist’s works – comprising 140 of her oil paintings, almost 700 drawings and hundreds of additional works.
 The museum offers a varying selection of O’Keeffe’s work, as well as works by other artists in changing exhibits.

 Lunch: On your own.

-Afternoon: Following lunch, we will enjoy a free afternoon to explore on our own.
+Afternoon: Following lunch, we will enjoy a free afternoon to explore on our own before walking across the street to our dinner destination.

 Evening: After dinner, there will be a program closing and farewells in a hotel meeting room.